Women with different skin types on the Fitzpatrick scale

 Type III

-Skin color: fair to golden
+Skin tone: fair to light olive

-Eye color: blue or light brown
+Eye color: hazel or light brown

 Hair color: light to medium brown

-UV reaction: tans well but still burns
+Reaction to sun: tans well but still burns

 Type IV

-Skin color: light brown
+Skin tone: light brown or olive

 Eye color: brown